Generalized Wigner theorem for non-invertible symmetries: Generalized Wigner Theorem

-Our theorem and its corollary underscore the utility of the bond algebraic approach \cite{Cobanera2010,Cobanera2011} in constructing explicit realizations of the linear (or antilinear) map in Eq.~\eqref{polar} across different settings.
+The bond algebraic approach \cite{Cobanera2010,Cobanera2011} is of great utility in constructing explicit realizations of the linear (or antilinear) map in Eq.~\eqref{polar} across different settings.
 In particular, defining the automorphism in the enlarged Hilbert space $\tilde{\mathcal{H}}$ guarantees that $[H_G, \mathcal{U}] = 0$ in $\tilde{\mathcal{H}}$.